coderefinery/github-without-command-line/_episodes/02a-creating-using-web.md

 We will practice creating a new repository using the web interface, committing changes to it, browsing the changes, creating branches, and more.

-In small groups it can be useful to do this side by side and learners can ask each other questions and give suggestions.
+In small groups it can be useful to do this side by side (in-person) or one learner shares their screen (video) and others can ask questions and give suggestions.
 In a larger group the instructor can demonstrate these and then participants can try on their own and then ask questions.

 - [Step 1: Create a repository with a README and a license](#step-1-create-a-repository-with-a-readme-and-a-license)
 - [Step 2: Create a new file](#step-2-create-a-new-file)